Our dedicated team

 Nurse In Charge: Crystal

-Receptionists: Velma, Geraldine, Sue, Lynda, Lauren
+Receptionists: Chelsea, Geraldine, Sue, Lynda and Lauren

 Our highly experienced knowledgeable Registered Nurses are available Monday to Friday.
 With varied skills and backgrounds they are ready to assist and teach.

-Our nurses are: Crystal, Deb and Sally.
+Our nurses are: Crystal, Deb, Sally and Kassy.

 Dr Anita Pallot